castlegateit/apollo/README.md

 #### Functions

-Functions defined for use in the theme should be defined in `helpers/functions.php` with the `Castlegate\Apollo` namespace.
+Functions defined for use in the theme should be defined in `helpers/functions.php` with the `Castlegate\Apollo\Theme` namespace.

 #### Classes

 Classes should be defined in separate files in the `classes` directory and should follow the [PHP-FIG](https://www.php-fig.org/) standards.
-The classes defined in this directory are autoloaded by Composer in the `Castlegate\Apollo` namespace.
+The classes defined in this directory are autoloaded by Composer in the `Castlegate\Apollo\Theme` namespace.

 #### Theme features and definitions